 - Use the CDC Candida auris laboratory resource and algorithm to identify C. auris based on the available phenotypic laboratory method and initial species identification. - If your laboratory does not have methodologies required to speciate C. auris, talk with the HAI/AR Program to evaluate the utility of forwarding isolates suspicious for C. auris for further testing at commercial or public health laboratories that can perform C. auris identification.
 Please forward any positive C. auris isolates to the Missouri State Public Health Laboratory (MSPHL). - If possible, perform speciation for all yeast isolates from an inpatient in a health care facility (acute care hospital, LTACH, or SNF), including from both normally sterile and nonsterile body sites.
-This activity may be particularly useful in the three months following the release of this alert, as we seek to understand the local epidemiology of C. auris in Missouri. - CDC recommends that all yeast isolates obtained from a normally sterile site be identified to the species level so appropriate initial treatment can be administered based on the typical, species-specific susceptibility patterns. - Species-level identification of Candida isolates from non-sterile sites should be conducted in the following circumstances: - If clinically indicated in the care of the patient. - To detect additional colonized patients when a case of C. auris infection or colonization has been detected in a facility or unit.
+This activity may be particularly useful in the three months following the release of this alert, as we seek to understand the local epidemiology of C. auris in Missouri. - CDC recommends that all yeast isolates obtained from a normally sterile site be identified to the species level so appropriate initial treatment can be administered based on the typical, species-specific susceptibility patterns. - Species-level identification of Candida isolates from non-sterile sites should be conducted in the following circumstances: - o If clinically indicated in the care of the patient. - o To detect additional colonized patients when a case of C. auris infection or colonization has been detected in a facility or unit. - If the patient has had an overnight stay in a health care facility within an identified domestic hotspot, or outside the U.S. in the previous year, especially in a country or region with documented C. auris transmission. - If the patient currently or previously resided in skilled nursing facilities with ventilated patients or in long term acute care hospitals.